StatsInImaging/statsinimaging.github.io/_posts/2023-08-28-jsm-2023-businessmt.md

 categories: Conference
 ---

 The Business Meeting of the ASA Section on Statistics in Imaging took place during JSM 2023 (8/8/2023 at the Delta Hotel by Marriott Toronto).
-During the meeting, the JSM Student Paper Competition Awards were announced, the financial report and the future direction of the section were discussed.
-See the [presentation slides](https://www.statsinimaging.org/assets/JSM2023-SI-BusinessMT-slides.pdf) (by Ying Guo) and
+During the meeting, reports on SI section's major events and activities, membership growth and finances were presented.
+JSM Student Paper Competition Awards were presented and an open discussion was held on SI Section's buisness and future activitie.
-[meeting minutes](https://www.statsinimaging.org/assets/JSM2023-SI-BusinessMT-Minutes.pdf) (by Joshua Lukemire) for details.
+See the [presentation slides](https://www.statsinimaging.org/assets/JSM2023-SI-BusinessMT-slides.pdf) (by Ying Guo) and [meeting minutes](https://www.statsinimaging.org/assets/JSM2023-SI-BusinessMT-Minutes.pdf) (by Joshua Lukemire) for details.

 <figure>